Rio de Janeiro to Paraty – Getting there

 Things to do in Paraty

-Before you book your onward travel check out all that Paraty has to offer!
+Before you book your onward travel check out all that Paraty has to offer.
+Don’t miss out!
 Although a popular weekend destination for Brazilians it’s difficult to do Paraty justice in just a couple of days.
 There are over 50 islands and more than 100 beaches to explore in addition to the hiking trails, waterfalls and freshwater pools in the Atlantic Forest.
-Check out this blog post on the Best Things to do in Paraty and get planning!
+Check out this blog post on The Best Things to do in Paraty and get planning!

 Outside the major holidays you can probably get away without booking in advance but it’s always a good idea to book early to avoid disappointment.
 For tours there are only so many English-speaking guides in Paraty.
 And once you find that special boat for a day trip the chances are that other people are also looking at it!